arcus/education_modules/r_summary_stats/r_summary_stats.md

     ##       28       30
 ```

-You can use `summary` to get counts for factors, but it won’t work on character vectors, whereas `table` works to get counts on factors or characters.
+You can use `summary` to get counts for factors, but it won't work on character vectors, whereas `table` works to get counts on factors or characters.

-Note that `table` doesn’t give you any information about missing values by default, though – it just gives counts for observations with data.
+Note that `table` doesn't give you any information about missing values by default, though – it just gives counts for observations with data.
 If you want to see missing values using `table`, add the argument `useNA = "always"`:

 ``` r